-NASACRE Conference and regular bulletins: Ealing were represented at the annual conference in 2023.
+NASACRE Conference and regular bulletins: Ealing were represented at the annual conference in 2024.
 The conference annually provides an opportunity for the Chair and RE Adviser to attend useful workshops on data, and religion and worldviews education, all of which are useful in shaping the SACRE going forward.
+In addition members attended NASACRE webinar training opportunities.